arras-energy/gridlabd-old/docs/Subcommand/Geodata.md

 Specifies the dataset from which the geographic information is to be acquired.
 See the DATASETS section below for details.

-## `[-f|--fuse]`
+## `[-j|--join {inner,outer,left,right}]`

-Enable fusing new data with existing data in the output.
+Controls how the dataset is merged with the input path.
+If [-j|--join {inner,outer,left,right}] is specified, the input is joined with the dataset in the manner specified, i.e., "left" uses the input index, "right" uses the dataset's index, "outer" forms the union of both indexes and sorts it, and "inner" forms the intersection of both indexes, preserving the order of the input index.

 ## `-o|--output CSVOUT`

 Normally the output is written to /dev/stdout.
-When the [-f|--fuse] option is specified, the input file name is used.
 When CSVOUT is specified the output data is written to the specified file.
 If the output file already exists, it is overwritten with the new data.

 ## `-q|--quiet`